 In critically ill patients, and under anaesthesia, endotracheal tubes play a vital role in maintaining an open airway, allowing artificial ventilation, and preventing aspiration of fluid into the lungs.

 However, artificial ventilation, whilst necessary, often leads to other serious conditions such as post-intubation stenosis, affecting a patient’s ability to breathe and speak, and ventilator-associated pneumonia, which prolongs recovery and can be fatal.
 These complications are influenced by tracheal cuff design and use, in particular the quality of the contact between the cuff and the trachea, the pressure applied, and the effect of this pressure on local tracheal blood flow.

 Avoiding tracheal damage and ventilator-associated pneumonia

-and anaesthetists from Nottingham University Hospitals NHS Trust, we have successfully completed our first in human studies.
+and anaesthetists from Nottingham University Hospitals NHS Trust, we have successfully completed proof of principle studies including our first in human series.